Wrongly Convicted Database Record

 Innocence Proved By:

-"Conviction overturned based on new evidence by the Philadelphia medical examiner that the victim "died as a result of a coronary heart disease, which was not caused, contributed to, or aggravated by the assault.""
+"Felony murder conviction overturned based on new evidence by the Philadelphia medical examiner that the victim "died as a result of a coronary heart disease, which was not caused, contributed to, or aggravated by the assault.""

 Defendant Aided By: